Higham Library and Coronavirus

 As a Community Warden, Paul

 The Community Warden drop-in surgery is held on the last Thursday of the month between 2.30pm and 4pm in Higham Library.
-Why not meet him at the next drop-in surgery on 28th November 2019?

 If you wish to make a report of a low-level crime that you have witnessed or perhaps you have observed suspicious activity in Higham, you can contact Paul directly: